 - If you cannot afford professional legal counsel from a family law attorney, a facilitator may be able to get you contact information for low-cost legal clinics or low-cost lawyers.

 If you need to more information about working with family law facilitators, Reeder Law Firm is here to help.
 We’ll answer your questions and walk you through the process.
-Call Reeder Law firm today at (770) 475-2521.
-Request a free confidential consultation and contact information to reach family law facilitators in the state of Georgia.
+Connect with one of our Alpharetta family law attorneys at Reeder Law firm today.